MinaProtocol/mina/src/app/libp2p_helper/README.md

       * To validate a message a `gossipReceived` call is made to the OCaml process
       * Validation time is capped by `validationTimeout`, timeout is treated as the signal that message is invalid, unless `UnsafeNoTrustIP` flag is set.
       * Unsatisfied validations are kept in a map, always accessed under mutex.
-    * Subscrube to a topic (this is different from joining)
+    * Subscribe to a topic (this is different from joining)
     * Launch a subroutine that reads each message and logs an error if a message fails to be read
  * unsubscribe
     * Cancel the subscription, clean up associated resources
  * validation
-    * Fullfill the validation initiated by earlier `gossipReceived` with the result
+    * Fulfill the validation initiated by earlier `gossipReceived` with the result
     * Performs the action under app-global `ValidatorMutex`
     * Logs an error if validation has already timed out